braydentodd/Draft-Prospect-Stat-Collector/README.md

 A Google Apps Script program that populates a Google Sheet with up-to-date NBA Draft Prospect Data by web scraping RealGM

 ## Features:
-- Collects class, height, and weight from RealGM's player database
+- Collects jersey number, class, height, and weight from RealGM's player database
 - Calculates age using birthdate
-- Converts traditional per game statistics to per 36 minutes statistics and color codes them in comarison to the rest of the players
+- Converts traditional per game statistics to per 36 minutes statistics and color codes them in comparison to the rest of the players
+- - Allows you to reassign and keep the position you feel is most accurate for the player

 ## The process:
 1) write the players' names in the C column and links to the players' RealGM profile page in the AB column